Naveenkumar30838/personPeek/readme.md

-//(This project uses [YOLOv8]&#40;https://github.com/ultralytics/ultralytics&#41; and
-//OpenCV to detect people in real-time from a webcam stream.
-Whenever a person is detected in the camera frame,
-//the system prints `person detected` in the terminal.)
+(This project uses [YOLOv8n]&#40;https://github.com/ultralytics/ultralytics&#41; and OpenCV to detect people in real-time from a webcam stream.
+Whenever a person is detected in the camera frame, the system prints `person detected` in the terminal.)

 ## Requirements